Currently Employed Substitutes

 New Hire Information

-Effective Friday, March 16, 2012, the Department of Education will no longer accept new substitute paraprofessional nominations until further notice.
+The Department of Education is not currently accepting new substitute paraprofessional nominations until further notice.

 Responsibilities of the Substitute Paraprofessional